The classic Italian recipe of “Tiramisu”. The original one!

 But if we talk about the classic tiramisu’ recipe know that includes just a few ingredients, mascarpone, fresh eggs, sugar, ladyfingers, coffee, cocoa powder and a dash of marsala wine or dark rum to balancing the taste.

-In the authentic Italian tiramisu’ recipe, unfortunately, the raw eggs are present, and we know that using raw eggs is not safe, because “salmonella” bacteria could be present in the eggs.
+In the original Italian tiramisu’ recipe, unfortunately, the raw eggs are present, and we know that using raw eggs is not safe, because “salmonella” bacteria could be present in the eggs.
 The only way to eliminate the bacteria is to pasteurize them.